What is Embodiment?

 “To be home in one’s body is to be at home everywhere.
 Embodiment is about being at home.
 It is about being present, being here, and wanting to be here….Being fully present in the now and in the body go together.
 This in turn overcomes fear and anxiety.
 Body and soul reunite.
 What we believe in becomes embodied in the work of our bodies.
 As Jung put it, ‘The difference we make between the psyche and the body is artificial.
 It is done for the sake of a better understanding.
 In reality, there is nothing but a living body.
 That is the fact; and psyche is as much a living body as body is living psyche: it is just the same’” (Matthew Fox, 147)

 Embodiment and Dis-ease or Altered Ability

 Embodiment does not expect perfection.
-Rather, embodiment expects that you show up in all your glorious “flaws”, “failings”, or “mistakes”, however that is defined culturally.
-Embodiment is loving your body when it is in the process of dis-ease or has altered levels of ability, again in the context of cultural norms and expectations.
+Rather, embodiment expects that you show up in all your glorious “flaws”, “failings”, or “mistakes”, however these are defined culturally.
+Embodiment is accepting, affirming, perhaps even loving ,your body when it is in the process of dis-ease or has altered levels of ability, again in the context of cultural norms and expectations.

 Embodiment and Interconnection

 Embodiment practice recognizes that you, we, are made of the stuff of stars, earth, and ancestors, the now and the past.
 Made of earth and cosmos, our bodies also mirror them, the beauty and multitudes of possibilities and galaxies.
 We are interconnected beyond human and sentience to rock, soil, stardust, past millennia as well as to future.